slarse/lektor/report/report.md

 * `lektor.types.flow.discover_relevant_flowblock_models`:
 First some terminology.
 A flow is just a bunch of flowblocks.
 It's not important to know exactly what a flowblock is, but they are basically a set of properties with a unifying name.
 The function will try to find and return every flowblock given a list of flowblock names and a target database.
 Or, if no names are provided, it will instead return all the flowblocks from the target database.

+### Outcomes resulting in different branches

+* `utils.merge`:
+Merges two lists/dictionary values together.
+Based on parameters and their datatype the branching occurs, if parameter 1 is none then parameter 2 is the output and vice-versa.
+For lists merging happens in a different branch and for dictionary merging happens in another branch

+* `metaformat.tokenize`:
+tokenizes an iterable of newlines as bytes into key value pairs out of the lektor bulk format.
+In this function, initial branching occurs based on encoding value, if encoding is None then the input is not decoded.
+After that based on the key value the branching occurs, if key is has some value, based on that filtering is done on iterable data and filtered data is provided as output.

+* `lektor.utils.decode_flat_data`:
+A for each loop runs for every entry in the given iterator over tuples of keys and values.
+Then the method attempts to split the key into parts (this is performed in an inner function); if this does not work, the funciton skips to the next iteration.
+Otherwise, the function iterates over each of these key parts separately where the container is converted.
+Finally, the container is converted into a dictionary of the type specified as an parameter to the function.

+* `lektor.utils.prune_file_and_folder`:
+If the name is considered unsafe with the given base, then the method immediately returns False.
+Otherwise, it continues by attempting to delete the given name as a file.
+If this fails, it attempts to remove the directory instead.
+Should this fail, the method fails and returns False.
+If it does not, the method will split up the name to get the path and the topmost folder of that path.
+If the topmost folder of that path is empty, the split is repeated.
+Then the while loop runs as long as the name of the topmost folder is not empty, attempting to delete its parent folder.
+This continues until an unsafe folder is encountered based on the given base directory path, in which case the method returns false, or until a directory cannot be deleted, for example because it is not empty.
+In the later case, the function breaks out of the while-loop and returns True.

+* `lektor.cli.content_file_info_cmd`
+This is a CLI command that prints out information about Lektor content files.
+It operates in four distinct steps:

+1. Define a `fail` function that prints an error message and then causes a system exit.
+2. Extract the related Lektor project.
+    - If any file is not related to a Lektor project, fail!
+    - If any two files are related to different Lektor projects, fail!
+    - If no project is found (i.e. there were no files at all), fail!
+3. Extract actual content files.
+For every file, if it is a content file, add it to a list.
+4. Print non-error results for all of the content files found in step 3.

+All of the printing (including the `fail` function's error messages) can also be formatted as json if the `as_json` variable is set.

+* `lektor.imagetools.get_image_info`
+This function tries to extract filetype, width and height from an image file.
+It starts by reading 32 bytes from the header, and returns early if the header is too short.
+Then there is another early return if it finds that the file is either an `SVG` or `XML` file, which is delegated to a separate function called `get_svg_info`.
+The rest of the function handles `PNG`, `GIF` and `JPEG` with one branch each, and has a catch-all that just causes all return values to be set to none at the end. `PNG` and `GIF` are fairly trivial to parse, but `JPEG` contains a whole lot of branching for different types of header information.
+The function will also raise if the `JPEG` is malformed or uses the unsupported `DNL` (define number of lines) header.
+Finally, the image `JPEG` is checked for rotation, which (if true) causes the width and height values to be swapped with each other.

+* `lektor.utils.get_structure_hash`:
+Given a Python structure this function generates a hash.
+Each different python structure has its own branch where the hash is updated accordingly and thus affect the outcome.
+It supports 10 different python structures.
+The default branch is taken when given a python structure that is not supported, which will return an empty hash

+* `lektor.utils.locate_executable`:
+This function tries to locate the path to an executable.
+The actual searching is the default branch since it is always executed.
+However, before the searching, the function finds the valid paths and extensions to use in the searching.
+What places to look for depends on varying things, such as whether the parameter is a file name or a path and what os is used.
+Appending relevant paths results in the many branches of the function (CC=20).
+Basically, using different places to look for an executable will affect the outcome of the function.

+* `lektor.db.coerce`:
+If the arguments are of the same type, they are already comparable and therefore returned without modification.
+Any arguments that are Undefined are changed to None.
+If both the arguments are strings, they are both normalized according to the function `utils.sort_normalize_string` to standardize any string comparisons.
+If either argument is a number, the function tries to convert the other into a number of the same type.
+If this is not possible, eg. because of overflow issues or because the other argument can't be interpreted as a number, then the input is returned without modification.

+* `lektor.types.flow.discover_relevant_flowblock_models`:
+In the special case where no flow names are provided, the function immediately returns all the flowblocks in the database, resulting in a terminal branch.
+The other branching outcomes happen inside the processing loop, wherein each flow name is used to query a flowblock to add to the result.
+The flow name is skipped if there already is a flowblock with that name in the result, or if a flowblock of that name doesn't exist in the database.
+Finally, note that flowblocks can be nested, meaning a flowblock can contain a collection of flowblocks.
+If an encountered flowblock is marked as nested, but doesn't contain any flowblocks, then an error is raised.
+Otherwise, the inner flowblocks are also processed.

 ## Coverage